CourseraDataScienceCourses/Getting-and-Cleaning-Data-Project/README.md

 ## Description of the Repository Contents

 * `README.md` is this file.
-* `CodeBook.md` describes the variables, the data, and any transformations or work that was performed to clean up the data.
+* [`CodeBook.md`](CodeBook.md) describes the variables, the data, and any transformations or work that was performed to clean up the data.
-* `run_analysis.R` contains all the code to perform the analyses described in the 5 steps above.
+* `run_analysis.R` contains all the code to perform the analysis described in the 5 steps above.
 * `tidy.txt` is the output of `run_analysis.R`.